Pharmacology in Relation to Medicine BSc

 Assessment

-Teaching will be through lectures, practical classes, seminars, small group teaching, tutorials and a research project.
+Teaching will be through workshops, seminars, tutorials and a research project.
 Assessment is similarly varied, including in-course assessment (formative and summative) and written examinations.
-The in course assessment exercises include tests of practical skills, essay writing, data manipulation and problem solving.
+Depending on the optional modules chosen, the in-course assessment exercises can include essay writing, data analysis and problem solving.
 The research project will be assessed throughout the project and on the final written report.
 Degree classification will be based upon the marks obtained in each of the component modules, with the appropriate credit weighting applied.

 Entry requirements